shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 {{< figure src="/images/bandc3.jpg" class="instructionFigure">}}

-3. In an [Instant Pot](https://amzn.to/3rRWIjZ), melt the butter on saute mode.
+3. In an [Instant Pot](https://amzn.to/3rRWIjZ), melt butter on saute mode.
 Add the onion and cook until they are translucent and soften, about 5 to 8 minutes.

 {{< figure src="/images/bandc4.jpg" class="instructionFigure">}}

-4. Add the tomato paste, marmite, and reserved spice mixture.
+4. Add tomato paste, marmite, and the reserved spice mixture.
 Cook for 1 minute, stirring constantly.
 Add the water and bring to a boil on saute mode, then add the beef, and garlic head, cut side down.

 {{< figure src="/images/bandc5.jpg" class="instructionFigure">}}